-Android VR & AR has been a hit since last 2 years (especially in the gaming industry).
-New VR hardware has been coming up on the market lately.
-Last year Google launched Daydream, a mobile virtual reality platform.
-Samsung has its own Gear VR since late 2015 which was designed to work with Samsung’s flagship smartphones.
+We might be combining two Android trends into one here, but Android VR & AR has been a big hit over the last 2 years – especially in the gaming industry.
+Last year Google launched Daydream (a mobile virtual reality platform) and Samsung has had its own Gear VR since late 2015 – a platform which was designed to work with Samsung’s flagship smartphones.

 Some of the benefits of Kotlin are:

 - Null safety

 - Kotlin extensions

 Kotlin is fully supported in Android Studio 3.0.
 It also works alongside Java really well when used in the same project.
 Therefore, it is safe to start coding in Kotlin for existing projects too.
 Most of us have already started using Kotlin in our projects, and since it’s one of the hot Android trends right now, it is expected that even more developers will pick it up this year.